Arackulele/GrimoraMod/README.md

 - If you would to help report issues, please raise a thread here with as much detail as you can provide: <https://github.com/Arackulele/GrimoraMod/issues>
 - Bug reports can also be submitted on the Discord Server: <https://discord.gg/Xf8CBuS8a8>

-ANY POSTS THAT JUST SAY 'A BUG HAPPENED AND IT BROKE' WILL BE IGNORED

 ## Known Issues

-### Unable to right-click stat icons like Ant or Bellist

-- Unfortunately this one is also pretty hard to track down.
-Will have to play around and see what the main differences are because I can't really see what's different between the Act 1 and Grimora's card render.

 ### Activated abilities no longer work